sigmadigitalza/duxedo/README.md

 # Duxedo for Redux
-A tiny utility to help you write cleaner code, and scale redux easily.
+A tiny, easy to use utility to help you write cleaner code, and scale redux easily.

 ## What does it do?
 Take a single object definition of actions and how state changes, and produce an object containing  **immutable action constants**, an object containing **consistent FSA compliant action creators** and a **reducer function** that can be included easily in your store configuration, or components, just the way you would usually.
 No extra fuss.